Disney’s Animal Kingdom Theme Park

 The lands

-Disney’s Animal Kingdom Theme Park has six themed lands, plus the Oasis walkway at the entrance.
+The park has six themed lands plus the Oasis walkway at the entrance.
 Each one feels like a different corner of the world.
-The Disney Animal Kingdom attractions include thrill rides and a real African safari.
-Broadway-caliber live shows and peaceful walking trails round out every land.
+Disney Animal Kingdom attractions range from thrill rides and a real African safari to Broadway-caliber live shows and peaceful walking trails.

 Discovery Island

-Discovery Island is the central hub of the park, surrounding the Tree of Life.
-It has character meet-and-greets, animal trails, and a newer show — plus the starting point for one of the best family activities in the park.
+Discovery Island is the central hub around the Tree of Life.
+You’ll find character meets, animal trails, and a show.
+It’s also the starting point for one of the best family activities in the park.

 • Adventurers Outpost.
 The only place at Walt Disney World Resort to meet Mickey and Minnie Mouse together.
-The wait is usually reasonable.
+The wait tends to be short.

 • Wilderness Explorers.
-A self-guided scavenger hunt where kids earn badges by completing challenges throughout the park.
+A self-guided scavenger hunt where kids earn badges by finishing challenges across the park.
 It gives families a reason to explore every corner.
 Pick up a field guide here before heading to the other lands.

 • Discovery Island Trails.
 Walking paths that wind around the base of the Tree of Life with close-up views of flamingos, otters, and lemurs.